theusefulmonk/Vocabulary-Discovery-in-Late-Antique-Texts/Vocabulary-Discovery-in-Late-Antique-Texts.md

 ## Explore

-### Getting a list of matches
+**Getting a list of matches**

-A basic search that shows how regular expressions can be useful for capturing text with and without diacriticals.
+This basic search that shows how regular expressions can be useful for capturing text with and without diacriticals, and for capturing compounds:

 ```sh
 pdfgrep -e '[Ss]ch[aä]tz' HdE\ German.pdf -H --page-number=label